JaneliaSciComp/SongExplorer/README.md

     20161207T102314_ch1-mel-sine.wav

 Discretize these probabilities using thresholds based on a set of precision-recall ratios using the `Ethogram` button.
-The ratios used are those in the "thresholds.csv" file in the log files folder, which is created by the `Accuracy` button and controlled by the `P/Rs` variable at the time you quantified the accuracy.
-You'll need to specify which ".tf" files to threshold using the `File Browser` and the `WAV,TF,CSV` button.
+Choose one of the "thresholds.ckpt-\*.csv" files in the log files folder using the `File Browser`.
+These are created by the `Accuracy` button and controlled by the `P/Rs` variable at the time you quantified the accuracy.
+For convenience you can also just leave this text box as it was when freezing or classifying; all DeepSong needs is a filename in the logs folder from which in can parse "ckpt-\*".
+You'll also need to specify which ".tf" files to threshold using the `TF Files` button.
+Again, for convenience, you can specify the ".wav" files too, and hence leave this as it was when classifying.

     $ ls -t1 groundtruth-data/round2/ | head -4
     20161207T102314_ch1-ethogram.log